learn-co-curriculum/dsc-one-sample-z-test-lab/README.md

 # One-Sample z-test - Lab

 ## Introduction
-In this lab you will perform a few quick tests to help you better understand the ideas around hypothesis testing.
+In this lab you'll perform a few quick tests to help you better understand how hypothesis testing works.

 ## Objectives
 You will be able to: